cloudmesh-community/book/chapters/assignment.md

 **Section:**

 : A section is a small section that explains a topic that is not yet in the handbook or improves an existing section significantly.
 It is typically multi-paragraphs long and can even include an example if needed.
-Example sections that have been provided are for example the Lambda section in the python chapter
+Sections can be theoretical, or programming related sections.
+  Typically an A+ student contributes more than 5 such sections.

-:  Sample of student contributed sections include:
+:  Sample sections contributed by students include:

-   * The Microsoft under water data center :o: add link
+   * The  Microsoft Nafik  data center :o: add link, see Table of content for now.
    * [Lambda Expressions](#lambda-expressions)

-**Chapter:**
+**Chapter with Example:**

 : A chapter is a much longer topic and is a coherent description of a topic related to cloud computing.
 A chapter could either be a review of a topic or a detailed technical contribution.
 Several Sections (10+) may be a substitute for a chapter.

-: You will be contributing a **significant** chapter that can be used by other students in the class and introduces the reader to a general topic related to the topic of the class.
-In addition it is expected if applicable to develop a practical example demonstrating how to use a technology.
+  You will be contributing a unique **significant** chapter that can be used by other students in the class and introduces the reader to a general topic related to the topic of the class.
+  You will create a unique non existing chapter that can be shared with other students of this class.
+Chapters can be theoretical, but most often students prefer the creation of practical contributions.
+When doing a practical section, it is expected to develop a practical example demonstrating how to use a technology.
 The chapter and the practical example can be done together.
 We do not like to use the term tutorial in our writeup but sometimes we refer to it in our assignments as such.
 Chapters that focus on theory may not have an example and it can be substituted by a longer text.
+In case no example is provided the example can be substituted in some cases by a review.

+  An example is a document that showcases the use of a particular technology.
+Typically it is a console session or a program.
+Examples augment Chapters as well as Sections.

 :  A sample of a student contributed chapter is * [GraphQL](#s-graphql).

-**Example:**

-: An example is a document that showcases the use of a particular technology.
-Typically it is a console session or a program.
-Examples augment chapters and Sections.

 :warning: It is expected from you that you self identify a section